indimail/indimail-virtualdomains/.github/README-indimail.md

 The SCRAM method also allows the server to advertise channel binding.
 Channel Binding allows the server to enforce TLS and safeguard the connection from main-in-the-middle-attack.
 IndiMail supports the [tls-unique](https://www.rfc-editor.org/rfc/rfc5929.html) channel binding for TLS1.2 and [tls-exporter](https://www.rfc-editor.org/rfc/rfc9266.html) channel binding for TLS1.3 and above.
 When the server supports channel binding, it advertises

 IndiMail supports SCRAM-SHA-1 and SCRAM-SHA-256 SCRAM authentication methods. qmail-smtpd advertises these methods to an EHLO response. qmail-remote issues the EHLO command to get the capability of the remote server. qmail-smtpd and qmail-remote also support channel binding.
 Hence qmail-smtpd advertises SCRAM-SHA-1-PLUS and SCRAM-SHA-256-PLUS authentication methods.
-Similarly qmail-remote uses tls-unique or the tls-exporter channel binding when the remote spports SCRAM-SHA*-PLUS methods.
+Similarly qmail-remote uses tls-unique or the tls-exporter channel binding when the remote supports SCRAM-SHA*-PLUS methods.
 You can use the <b>vpasswd</b> program to set password for SCRAM authentication.
 For example, the below password will allow AUTH LOGIN, PLAIN and all SCRAM methods to work.

 ```
-sudo vpasswd -C -m SCRAM-SHA-256 manny@example.com supersecret
+sudo vpasswd -m SCRAM-SHA-256 manny@example.com supersecret
 name          : manny@example.com
 passwd        : {SCRAM-SHA-256}4096,HWvKDMG1R9hSSt/e,thk3p9gV604V9A2chgmW/ovPgucUtFRhHJgfeWi2pJ4=,IvIc99nIBYdKFqW+ZTz1Ioz5nIxWXJDegzPlkq41tic=,$5$7.Jwtq6QiQaLsguq$RXUJkrI5PUhtqGa4jKGbLPZaLmJiGdpqXhe68qtqyE/ (SCRAM-SHA-256)
 uid           : 1